github-developer/github-app-template/README.md

+Only runs on repositories named "dialog_14683_scratch" Secrets must be added in ".env" file.
+Example provided in ".env-example"

 You can use this GitHub App template code as a foundation to create any GitHub App you'd like.
 You can learn how to configure a template GitHub App by following the "[Setting up your development environment](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/)" quickstart guide on developer.github.com.

 ## Install